ivan-madjarov/pm-agent-cfg/CONTRIBUTING.md

 ### Registry and Configuration Safety
 - Always backup before making changes
 - Implement atomic operations where possible
-- Provide rollback mechanisms
 - Validate configuration before applying
 - Test in non-production environments first

 ### Commit Messages
 Use conventional commit format:
 - `feat:` for new features
 - `fix:` for bug fixes
 - `docs:` for documentation changes
 - `refactor:` for code refactoring
-- `test:` for test additions
 - `security:` for security improvements
-- `perf:` for performance improvements

 Examples:
 - `feat(windows): add registry backup before modifications`
 - `fix(linux): resolve permission issue with config files`
 - `docs: update deployment guide for enterprise scenarios`

-### Adding New Features

-**For Windows Features:**
-1. Update `pm-agent-config.bat` with new functionality
-2. Update PowerShell version if needed (`pm-agent-config.ps1`)
-3. Add appropriate registry validation
-4. Update Windows documentation (`docs/windows-guide.md`)
-5. Test with various Windows versions and DCAgent configurations

-**For Linux Features (future):**
-1. Update shell script (`scripts/linux/pm-agent-config.sh`)
-2. Add JSON configuration handling
-3. Implement service interaction logic
-4. Update Linux documentation (`docs/linux-guide.md`)
-5. Test across multiple distributions

-**For Cross-Platform Features:**
-1. Update main README.md
-2. Update troubleshooting guides
-3. Consider deployment implications

 ### Documentation Standards
 - Include examples for all new features
 - Document required privileges and permissions
 - Provide troubleshooting information
-- Update deployment guides for enterprise scenarios
 - Include security considerations
-- Maintain version compatibility information

-## Code of Conduct

-- Be respectful and inclusive
-- Focus on constructive feedback
-- Help others learn and grow
-- Maintain professional communication
-- Respect different deployment environments and use cases
-- Consider the impact of changes on enterprise users

-## Release Process

-1. **Version Planning**: Features are planned for specific releases
-2. **Testing Phase**: Comprehensive testing on target platforms
-3. **Documentation Review**: All documentation updated and reviewed
-4. **Security Review**: Security implications assessed
-5. **Release Preparation**: CHANGELOG updated, version tags applied
-6. **Deployment Testing**: Test in various deployment scenarios

 ## Questions?

-Feel free to open an issue for questions about contributing or reach out to the maintainers.
-We're here to help!

-For security-related questions, please see our [Security Policy](SECURITY.md).
+Feel free to open an issue for questions about contributing.
+For security-related questions, see our [Security Policy](SECURITY.md).

 Thank you for contributing to the PM+ Agent Configuration tool!